hongyanz/multibranch/README.md

 ## Get started
 To get started, cd into the directory.
 Then runs the scripts:
-* fully_connected.py is an demo on plotting the landscape of multi-branch neural network where each sub-network is a full-connected network with ReLU activation functions,
+* fully_connected.py is an demo on plotting the landscape of multi-branch neural network where each sub-network is a full-connected network with ReLU activation functions and the dataset is synthetic,
-* VGG.py is for running the multi-branch neural network based on VGG-9.
+* VGG.py is for running the multi-branch neural network based on VGG-9 on CIFAR-10 dataset.

 ## Using the code
 The command `python fully_connected.py --help` gives the help information about how to run the code that produces landscape, and `python VGG.py --help` explains how to run the multi-branch neural network based on VGG-9.